 Admission to Practical Nursing is competitive among qualified applicants according to established criteria.
 There is a limited application period and exact admissions evaluation criteria are revised and updated annually.

-An Application for Admission to the Practical Nursing Program will be used to determine acceptance to the Practical Nursing program.
-Students not selected to the program may reapply for the next year.
+An Application for Admission to the Practical Nursing Program will be used to determine acceptance into the Practical Nursing program.
+Students not selected to the program may reapply for the next year by contacting the Health Sciences Admissions Coordinatior.
 All applications for admission must be updated annually.

-Students interested in nursing should consider applying for both Practical Nursing and Associate Degree Nursing in the event that their first choice is not available.
+Students interested in nursing should consider applying to both Practical Nursing and Associate Degree Nursing in the event that their first choice is not available.